-Only a few types of spiders have fangs long enough to penetrate human skin and venom strong enough to severely affect a human being.
+Only a few types of spiders have fangs long enough to penetrate human skin and venom strong enough to hurt humans.
 In the United States, these include the black widow spider and the brown recluse spider.

 Typically, a spider bite looks like any other bug bite — a red, inflamed, sometimes itchy or painful bump on your skin — and may even go unnoticed.
 Harmless spider bites usually don't produce any other symptoms.

 Widow spider bites

 Signs and symptoms of a black widow spider bite may include: